DDvO/SolBatSim/README.md

 https://solar.htw-berlin.de/elektrische-lastprofile-fuer-wohngebaeude/)
 or obtained from a suitable local digital metering device.\
-[This Perl script](3em_data_collect.pl) gathers the status data of a Shelly (Pro) 3EM energy meter each second and can save it in a file per day.
+[This Perl script](3em_data_collect.pl) gathers the status data of a Shelly (Pro) 3EM energy meter each second and can save it in a file per day, including a total power value obtained by adding the values of the three phases.
-It can also produce a load profile with one value per second in another file per day, a load profile with the average load per minute a file per year, and a record of the energy imported/exported per hour in another file per year.
+It can also produce another file per day with the total power values per second, a file per year with the average total power per minute, and another file per year with a record per hour of the imported energy and exported energy: the accumulated positive/negative per-second total power values over the given hour.

 ## Kurzbeschreibung